MAHMOUDELSAYED7/Body-Metrics/README.md

 ```
 This command checks your environment and displays a report of the status of your Flutter installation, dependencies, and connected devices.

-By following these steps, you'll have the BodyMetrics app and running on your device.
+By following these steps, you'll have the Body Metrics app and running on your device.
 If you encounter any issues during installation, please refer to the Flutter documentation.

 ## Dependencies